SiliconLabsSoftware/matter_extension/slc/sample-app/multi-sensor-app/efr32/README.md

 The sample is configured by default as a Long Idle Time ICD.

-The EFR32 device can be commissioned over Bluetooth Low Energy (BLE) where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
+The EFR32 device can be commissioned over Bluetooth Low Energy (BLE) where the device and the Matter controller will exchange security information with the Rendez-vous procedure.
 If using Thread, Thread Network credentials are then provided to the EFR32 device which will then join the Thread network.